albandiguer/albandiguer.github.io/_posts/2022-04-10-k8s-helm-helmsman.md

 pkgs.mkShell { buildInputs = [ pkgs.minikube pkgs.kubernetes-helm ]; }
 ```

-then add the desired repo and install the chart
+Then we find an existing artifact for Focalboard on the hub and add the public repo to our helm environment.

 ```shell
 helm repo add k8s-at-home https://k8s-at-home.com/charts/